shanelonergan/shanelonergan.github.io/_posts/2020-05-15-typescript-introduction.md

 ## Interfaces

-Typescript allows us to define specific object shapes as a type, called an interface, which allows us to ensure the objects we are using always have the proper keys and value types.
+Typescript allows us to define specific object shapes as a type, called an `interface`, which allows us to ensure the objects we are using always have the proper keys and value types.

 ```ts
 interface Album {